Murder of Patricia Allen: Colin McGregor

-McGregor spent 29 years in prison and was granted day parole (in a halfway house) in 2020 and full parole in 2022.
-In prison he wrote in both English and French, the latter which he learned while incarcerated.
-He also edited and wrote a blog for an online magazine named "The Social Eyes", cowrote two books with Raymond Viger, one being the Quebec Suicide Prevention Handbook.
-He wrote on "The Social Eyes" that being in prison did not make him bitter, as he was able to help fellow prisoners by tutoring them, attend church, and had time to read.
+McGregor was sentenced to life imprisonment and served 29 years.
+He was granted day parole to a halfway house in 2020 and full parole in 2022.
+While incarcerated, he learned French and became a bilingual writer.
+He contributed articles and maintained a blog for the online magazine The Social Eyes, co-authored two books with Raymond Viger (including the Quebec Suicide Prevention Handbook), and tutored other inmates.
+In one of his Social Eyes posts, he stated that prison had not made him bitter, citing his ability to help fellow prisoners, attend church services, and read extensively.

-Regarding murdering his wife, Patricia Allen, McGregor has written "I will never live down what I did", and in an interview (in French, and translated) said "It took me years to become aware of this, but I decided not to blame others and to look at myself in the mirror ...
-I reflected on the crime, I committed the crime, and I am guilty," but he has never publicly apologized for his crime.
+Regarding the murder of his wife, Patricia Allen, McGregor has written, “I will never live down what I did.”
+In a later French-language interview (translated), he said: “It took me years to become aware of this, but I decided not to blame others and to look at myself in the mirror … I reflected on the crime, I committed the crime, and I am guilty.”
+McGregor has not publicly apologized for the killing.